annaei/annaei.github.io/README.md

 ## Publications
 * "A Study of Refactorings During Software Change Tasks" [Access paper here](https://onlinelibrary.wiley.com/doi/10.1002/smr.2378)
 by Anna Maria Eilertsen, Gail C. Murphy
 in  Journal of Software: Evolution and Process published by John Wiley & Sons Ltd.
+The full replication package and dataset from the study is published on [Dataverse](https://doi.org/10.18710/VTTNXM)

 * "The Usability (or Not) of Refactoring Tools" [Access paper here](https://ieeexplore.ieee.org/abstract/document/9425894)
 by Anna Maria Eilertsen, Gail C. Murphy